 (The little people in the middle)

-Olivia first saw me on 28th September 2015, eight weeks after the RTC.
+Olivia first saw me on 28th September 2015, 8 weeks after my TBI.
 Olivia's birthday was on the 30th September and at school she was expected to have a party day, sing songs and eat cakes.
 Olivia had to come home from school during the day in tears, not knowing how to deal with the situation.